Rodrigo Duterte: Infrastructure development

-War on Drugs
+War on drugs

-Duterte inspects a seized shabu laboratory in Arayat, Pampanga on September 27, 2016.
+Duterte with Governor Lilia Pineda inspects a seized shabu laboratory in Arayat, Pampanga on September 27, 2016.

 Duterte placed the Philippines' illegal drugs problem at the forefront of his presidential campaign, warning the Philippines was at risk of becoming a narco-state.
 Upon entering office, Duterte began a nationwide crackdown against illegal drugs.
 At the forefront of the campaign's operations was Oplan Tokhang, which involved policemen knocking on the doors of suspected drug users and inviting them to surrender.
 Some described the anti-drug campaign as a form of genocide against drug users, in part due to Duterte's early comparison of himself to Adolf Hitler.
 Among Duterte's early actions included naming three Chinese nationals as alleged drug lords in the Philippines, calling for assistance from the New Peoples Army to join the crackdown, and publicly naming 150 public officials allegedly involved in the drug trade.

 Concerns arose worldwide due to the rising death toll during police operations, and drug suspects reportedly fighting back ("nanlaban") was a common alibi of several policemen involved.
 At the height of the drug crackdown in his early presidency, Duterte urged the policemen to kill drug addicts, promising to pardon them for performing their duties; Duterte's call prompted thousands to surrender, and observers noted this assurance may have emboldened the police to allegedly execute suspects and plant evidence on them.
 In August 2016, opposition Senator Leila de Lima launched a probe into extrajudicial killings, focusing on cases that took place during Duterte's tenure as mayor of Davao City.
 De Lima presented as witness an alleged member of Davao City-based vigilante group Davao Death Squad, Edgar Matobato, who testified that Duterte was involved in extrajudicial killings in the city.
-Duterte dismissed the claims as a lie, and the Senate probe was terminated on October 13, 2016, for lack of evidence.
+Duterte dismissed the allegations as fabricated, and the Senate committee formally terminated the inquiry on October 13, 2016, citing a lack of corroborating evidence.
 Shortly after, Duterte implicated De Lima in the illegal drug trade during her tenure as Justice Secretary under the Aquino III administration.
 Though De Lima denied the claims, she was later imprisoned in February 2017 due to the drug charges.
 Two months later, Matobato's lawyer, Jude Josue Sabio, filed charges for crimes against humanity with the International Criminal Court against Duterte and 11 other officials.